How to Stop Seeking Validation From Everyone Around You

 Why We Seek Validation

 Seeking validation is not a flaw.
-It is a developmental response — something that begins in childhood, when the approval of caregivers was genuinely necessary for survival and belonging.
+It is a developmental response — something that begins in childhood, when the approval of caregivers was genuinely necessary for belonging and safety.

 Validation-seeking is not vanity.
 It is the sign of a self that learned to measure its worth through other people's eyes — because its own were not trusted to see clearly.